pan-efs/My-Digital-Drone-Twin/README.md

 `python configuration.py --a <main path> --b <realsense_viewer path> --c <offline_analysis path>`

 - Parser is not required.
-That means that you can define your paths manually from [here](https://github.com/pan-efs/My-Digital-Drone-Twin/blob/main/app/configuration.py)
+That means that you can define your paths manually from [here](https://github.com/pan-efs/My-Digital-Drone-Twin/blob/main/app/configuration.py).
-- Main path is your local project's path
+- Main path is your local project's path.
 - RealSense Viewer is your local path of Intel's viewer app.
 - Offline analysis path is the .bag file that you want to be converted.